jaynopponep/schedule-snake/README.md

 # Schedule Snake
 A web application built to ensure a smooth enrollment process into university courses.
-Professors are able to create courses on Schedule Snake swiftly, and students are able to enroll into courses that those students create for the corresponding university.
+Professors are able to create courses on Schedule Snake swiftly, and students are able to enroll into courses that those professors create for the corresponding university.
 Schedule Snake is powered by NextJS & MySQL database hosted on PhpMyAdmin</br>

 ### Demo